oat-sa/doc-lti1p3/docs/devkit/doc/api.md

 # HTTP API documentation

-## Security
+## HTTP API security

-Since this development kit can be registered with real LMS production instances, the API HTTP endpoints are **protected by an API key**.
+Since this development kit can be registered with real LMS production instances, the HTTP API endpoints are **protected by an API key**.

-This API key is configurable on the [.env](https://github.com/oat-sa/devkit-lti1p3/blob/master/.env) file, in the `APP_API_KEY` environment variable.
+This API key is configurable on the [.env](../.env) file, in the `APP_API_KEY` environment variable.

-Every API HTTP endpoint request must provide this key as a token bearer via the request header `Authorization: Bearer <token>`.
+Every HTTP API endpoint request must provide this key as a token bearer via the request header `Authorization: Bearer <token>`.

-## HTTP endpoints
+## HTTP API endpoints

-You can find below the available API HTTP endpoints offered by the development kit.
+The development kit HTTP endpoints are described below (and also available on [the development kit repository](https://github.com/oat-sa/devkit-lti1p3/blob/master/doc/openapi/devkit.yaml)).

 !!swagger-http https://raw.githubusercontent.com/oat-sa/devkit-lti1p3/master/doc/openapi/devkit.yaml!!